DeepakArora76/nativescript-dna-netservices-ns-6.0/README.md

   .subscribe(data => console.info(data), error => console.error(error));
 ```

 In the above example, if the specified port is 0, **publish** API will use one of the available free port in the system.
-In the event of an error, an event data contains **zeroConfError** error code.
+In the event of an error, an event data contains **zeroConfError** error code. **zeroConfError** can be imported using one of the above-mentioned ways from **nativescript-dna-netservices**.

 ## License